The Stars and Stripes Forever: Tidmarsh's additional lyrics

 In 1942 the John Church Company published a four-part choral version of the march with a piano arrangement by Elmer Arthur Tidmarsh.
 This arrangement has additional lyrics written by Tidmarsh for the Breakstrain section of the march.

 Parody lyrics

-The exact origin of the parody is unclear, but versions of it were being quoted as early as the 1930s on college campuses, and during the 1940s, where it was sung for entertainment by soldiers at the USO.
+There is a parody of the lyrics to "The Stars and Stripes Forever" that begins "Be kind to your web-footed friends".
+Its exact origin is unclear, but versions of it were being quoted as early as the 1930s on college campuses, and during the 1940s, where it was sung for entertainment by soldiers at the USO.
 Some newspapers of that time referred to it as the "Duck Song."
-In 1954, Charles Grean and Joan Javits composed "Crazy Mixed Up Song", using the theme from "The Stars and Stripes Forever", with lyrics beginning "Be kind to your web-footed friends".
+In 1954, Charles Grean and Joan Javits composed "Crazy Mixed Up Song", using these lyrics along with the march's theme.
 It was made somewhat popular by Peter Lind Hayes & Mary Healy in that year.
 In the early 1960s, it reached a wider audience as a part of Mitch Miller's nationally syndicated sing-along show, Sing Along with Mitch.
 This version has perhaps the best known lyrics, which were used to end every show: